 Tisha most recently worked as President & Chief Executive Officer of the Colorado Oil & Gas Association in one of the most dramatic and contentious times for energy development in Colorado’s history.
 Prior to COGA, she served as a Principal and Vice President with Tetra Tech, a national environmental consulting and engineering firm for 15 years.

 Tisha has a B.S. in Earth Systems with an emphasis in Geology from Stanford University.
-She is Board Chair of the Colorado-Wyoming Chapter of the American Red Cross, a member of the Board of Visitors of the Nelson Institute for Environmental Studies, a member of the Board of Directors for the Butterfly Pavilion, a member of the Board of Directors for the Breakthrough Institute, and a member of the National Petroleum Council, an advisory board to the U.S. Secretary of Energy under both the Obama and Trump administrations.
+She serves on the board of the Colorado-Wyoming Chapter of the American Red Cross, the Board of Visitors of the Nelson Institute for Environmental Studies, the Butterfly Pavilion, the Breakthrough Institute, The Denver Museum of Nature & Science Institute Strategic Council, and is a member of the National Petroleum Council, an advisory board to the U.S. Secretary of Energy under both the Obama and Trump administrations.

 Tisha is the author of Accidentally Adamant which published in April of 2018.